Research

 Harnessing artificial intelligence to guide physicians

-Duke sees nearly 3,000 patients on the autism spectrum each year.
+The Duke University Health System sees nearly 3,000 patients on the autism spectrum each year.
 The center’s data scientists and clinicians are applying artificial intelligence, such as machine learning and natural language processing, to Duke patients’ electronic health records to determine whether information collected during routine health care visits could alert physicians to patients who may develop neurodevelopmental disorders.
-The same methods are being used to better understand variations in lifelong health trajectory for autistic individuals or developmental conditions, helping medical providers anticipate unique health needs and customize patient care.

 Fiber networks in the brain